david15711/IRreceive/README.md

 > photo transistor : ST5811

-> Use ADC + DMA, TIM
+> Use ADC + DMA, TIM, UART

-> Use moving average
+> Use Exponential moving average exponential weight = 0.25

-> Use UART to start signal
+> Use UART to send decoded data
 ***